 Today, neither is true.
-In the twelve years since the issuance of the safe-harbor Rev. Proc., there have been tens (perhaps hundreds?) of thousands of successful reverse exchanges and the processes are very well vetted.
-All the situations that may have generated risk in the past have been addressed and included in standard reverse processes so that there is really no transaction risk at all if an Accommodator is used whose processes are current and reasonably maintained.
+In the eighteen years since the issuance of the reverse exchange safe-harbor Rev. Proc., there have been tens (perhaps hundreds?) of thousands of successful reverse exchanges and the processes are very well vetted.
+All the situations that may have generated risk in the past have been addressed and included in standard reverse processes so that there is really zero transaction risk if an Accommodator is used whose processes are current and reasonably maintained.

 As for the real cost of a particular strategy, including money potentially left "on the table", see Return on Investments or Fees for a way of analyzing cost that is vastly superior to simply comparing the fees.
 Determining real economic benefit is part of optimizing a particular strategy for a Client.
 As we describe in detail in our section on Optimization Criteria, the usefulness of reverse exchanges for those Clients trying to get the most out of a particular strategy applied to a specific set of facts and circumstances is worth evaluating closely and is a worthy endeavor for professional advisors.
 As you can see, factors such as tax deferment potential, return on capital, asset utilization and productive use of cash or credit are factors that are, in general, more favorable for the Client in the context of a reverse exchange.

-Over the last few years, it is the delayed exchange that has been far more risky.
+Regarding asset security, it is the delayed exchange that has historically been far more risky.
 Asset security for delayed exchanges means having the cash proceeds of a delayed exchange held in a custodial structure that is 1) not vulnerable to theft and/or investment mistakes and 2) not subject to consolidation into a bankruptcy estate if the QI seeks protection from its creditors, voluntarily or otherwise (i.e. "bankruptcy remote").
 Bank QIs and a very small number of independent QIs are considered both safe and bankruptcy remote when it comes to delayed exchanges.

 For reverse exchanges, the question of theft or misuse of the parked assets is fundamentally different because the assets are tangible and do not have the tempting portability of cash.
 Even so, there are security devices in place to ensure that the Client’s interests are perfected during a reverse exchange.